UPEV1sion/HashMap_C/README.md

 # HashMap implementation in C

-A very lightweight, performant HashMap implementation in C
+A very lightweight, performant HashMap implementation in C.

 This document provides an overview and detailed description of the functions available in this `HashMap` implementation.